pyright: Python Static Type Checker by Microsoft

 - Aggressive inference on unannotated code can produce false positives in highly dynamic code

-- Pylance (the VS Code extension) is closed-source, so editor features beyond basic LSP are VS Code-only
+- Pylance is closed-source and VS Code-only, so editor features beyond basic LSP do not travel to other editors